GDQuest/website/content/news/2017/marketing/marketing-indie-games-with-0-budget/index.md

 date = "2017-04-06T20:33:30+01:00"
-description = "Here are some synthetic notes I took from IndieGameGirl's talk \"Marketing your indie games with a 0$ budget\"" social = true tags = ["marketing indie games with 0 budget", "indie game marketing"] title = "Marketing indie games with no budget – Notes"
+description = "Here are some synthetic notes I took from IndieGameGirl's talk \"Marketing your indie games with a 0$ budget\"" social = true keywords = ["marketing indie games with 0 budget", "indie game marketing"] title = "Marketing indie games with no budget – Notes"

 [[resources]]